-fam hov rticipant Training and Education.
-Describe how training and/or information is provided to participants (and/or nilies or legal representatives, as appropriate) concerning protections from abuse, neglect, and exploitation, including a participants (and/or families or legal representatives, as appropriate) can notify appropriate authorities or entities are the participant may have experienced abuse, neglect or exploitation. rep sponsibility for Review of and Response to Critical Events or Incidents.
-Specify the entity (or entities) that receive orts of critical events or incidents specified in item G-1-a, the methods that are employed to evaluate such reports, and processes and time-frames for responding to critical events or incidents, including conducting investigations. ove sponsibility for Oversight of Critical Incidents and Events.
-Identify the state agency (or agencies) responsible for rseeing the reporting of and response to critical incidents or events that affect waiver participants, how this oversight i ducted, and how frequently. end ix G: Participant Safeguards Appendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (1 of 3) disp e of Restraints.
-(Select one): (For waiver actions submitted before March 2014, responses in Appendix G-2-a will play information for both restraints and seclusion.
-For most waiver actions submitted after March 2014, responses arding seclusion appear in Appendix G-2-c.) • The state does not permit or prohibits the use of restraints Specify the state agency (or agencies) responsible for detecting the unauthorized use of restraints and how this oversight is conducted and its frequency:
+families or legal representatives how participants (and/or familie cation.
+Describe how training and/or information is provided to participants (and/or s, as appropriate) concerning protections from abuse, neglect, and exploitation, including es or legal representatives, as appropriate) can notify appropriate authorities or entities experienced abuse, neglect or exploitation. reports of critical events or incid and Response to Critical Events or Incidents.
+Specify the entity (or entities) that receive dents specified in item G-1-a, the methods that are employed to evaluate such reports, and for responding to critical events or incidents, including conducting investigations. of Critical Incidents and Events.
+Identify the state agency (or agencies) responsible for response to critical incidents or events that affect waiver participants, how this oversight is pendix G: Participant Saf feguards Appendix G-2: Saf feguards Concerning Restraints and Restrictive Interventions (1 o (For waiver actions submitted before March 2014, responses in Appendix G-2-a will straints and seclusion.
+For most waiver actions submitted after March 2014, responses Appendix G-2-c.) • The state does not permit or prohibits the use of restraints Specify the state agency (o oversight is conducted and or agencies) responsible for detecting the unauthorized use of restraints and how this lits frequency: